jumboduck/CV-Builder/README.md

 ### Save Function

-Any changes made to the cv or its theme can be saved to be updated at a later time.
+Any changes made to the CV or its theme can be saved to be updated at a later time.
-When saved, the content of the page generates a JSON object which is saved to local storage.
+When saved, the content of the page generates a JSON object which is stored in the browser's local storage.
 The theme chosen by the user is also saved to local storage.
 Upon reload of the page, the saved data and theme are automatically displayed on the page.
-If no information is found in local storage, a default CV will be displayed.
+If no information is found in local storage, a default CV and theme will be displayed.

 ### Download as PDF